Estonian national road 2: Renewed ambitions

 The late 1980s reawakened Estonia's highway-building ambitions.
 Between 1986 and 1990, the first dual carriageway section was constructed from Tallinn to Jüri.
 Works continued towards Vaida but halted in 1993 due to economic downturn resulting from the collapse of the USSR, restarted and finished in 1997–1998.

 Widening of the highway continued slowly in the 2000s.
 By 2003, a section of dual carriageway was completed from Vaida to Aruvalla, but without grade-separated junctions or collectors.
 Joining the EU provided the state access to development funding and large scale works on the aforementioned section began in 2007, which also saw an interchange constructed in Puurmani.
 2010 saw the opening of Mäo interchange, a key junction for central Estonia, with the road rerouted and built from scratch as dual carriageway.

 Further works began in 2011 with dual carriageway extended from Aruvalla to Kose, finished in 2013, during which Estonia's first ecoduct was constructed.
-In the same year, a 2-kilometre stretch of dual carriageway and the Postimaja interchange were constructed on Tartu's western bypass, with a further three kilometres of 2+2 opened the next year.
+In the same year, a 2 km stretch of dual carriageway and the Postimaja interchange were constructed on Tartu's western bypass, with a further 3 km of 2+2 opened the next year.

 The first 2+1 sections of the highway (and indeed in all of Estonia) were opened in 2017 between Annikvere and Neanurme, with further sections opened in 2018, 2019, and 2023.

 The largest road construction project in Estonian history began in 2017, extending the dual carriageway from Kose to Võõbu.
 The highway was completely built from scratch on a new route, with interchanges, ecoducts, and electronic signage.
 The latter is used for a new at-grade animal crossing solution, with sensors detecting animals near the highway and lowering the speed limit accordingly.
 This was the first section of highway in the country with a speed limit of 120 km/h.

 A further extension, similarly on an all-new route, was opened between Võõbu and Mäo in 2022, hence roughly half of the route between Tallinn and Tartu is now dual carriageway.
 A further few kilometres were widened between Kärevere and Kardla in the same year.